surevine/activity-dashboard-plugin/README.md

 ## Configuration

-* You need to set the URL of the activity dashboard service under `Settings`, `Activity Dashboard Setup`.
+* You need to set the URL of the activity dashboard service under `Settings`, `Activity Dashboard`.

 ## Usage